Mgla96/GymEquipmentFinder/README.md

 ### Gym Equipment Finder
 Due to COVID-19, available fitness equipment was very scarce and time-consuming to find.
-This application was created to solve that problem and display all in-stock fitness equipment from numerous popular fitness brands on one page to save people time in their search.
+This application was created to solve that problem and display all in-stock items from numerous popular fitness brands on one page to save people time in their search.

 # Creating Venv